danielWatson3141/PortableAndroidTest/Windows/README.txt

 shift + right click-> open Powershell Window here

 Make sure adb is working:
 type "./adb".
-It should give you a version number.
+It should give you usage information.

-Enable usb debugging on the Android device.
+Enable developer options on the Android device.
+	Settings->About device
+	tap build number seven times.

+Enable the following developer options.
+They appear in the developer options menu in this order:
+	-Stay Awake
-	Settings->Developer Options->USB debugging
+	-USB debugging
-	(You may need to enable developer options by opening Settings->About device and tapping build number seven times.)

-In your phone's developer options, enable "Show Touches" and "Stay awake" as this will help down the road.
-(Make sure to disable "stay awake" when you are finished as this can make your phone difficult to charge.)
+	-USB configuration: MTP (Usually you can select from a list of options.
+Select MTP (Media transfer Protocol)) -Show Touches

+Disable immediate screen lock.
+	-If you have your security settings set to lock the phone immediately on screen shutdown, this must be set to a delay of 1 minute or more.
+	-This setting is found in Settings->Lock Screen and security->Secure Lock Settings, although this may differ by manufacturer.

-Install Trepn Profiler - available on Google Play Store
+Install Trepn Profiler - available on Google Play Store, also installable from the apk in PortableAndroidTest/

 Configuring Trepn

 Once installed, we need to configure Trepn to record what we want to measure.
+Open trepn.
-Open trepn and go to settings>Data Points.
+Open advanced mode by hitting the beaker at the top corner and go to settings>Data Points(tab).
 Remember to save your settings

-I recommend using CPU Load(Normalized), GPU Load, Memory Usage, and Screen State
+I recommend using:
+CPU Load(Normalized) - Percent of CPU utilization with respect to maximum theorhetical capacity.
+This accounts for things like temperature and low battery conditions.
+GPU Load - Percent of GPU capacity utilized.
+Memory Usage - Total memory occupied in Kb
+Battery power - Rate of battery consumption in mW and Screen State - Screen on or off, boolean value.

-Screen state is to help with processing (more on that later).
+Screen state is to help with processing.
 The others are relevant performance datapoints.

 Be sure to save your preferences by hitting general>Save Preferences.
 Remember what you name this file (or save it to a variable in your console)